 - Other sections: every 60 minutes.

 We add this recurrence to the previous SLA (as both extraction and purge also need to be completed) and we obtain an SLA of 3’30’’ for home sections, and 1 hour for the rest of them.
-Keep in mind that this assumes default recurrence configuration and may vary depending on a custom implementation
+This values, though, are configurable for each different section.

 Dynamic sections, as they are called in Marfeel, are the ones that are defined using a URL regex, such as domain/topic/*.
 An example for these would be the usual author pages, or Wordpress tags.

 For dynamic sections, they will be updated whenever a user requests them and it has been more than 1 hour since last update.